 We are here to help you start using our documentation website in the most efficient way so you can quickly and easily find the wealth of information on all our Temenos Journey platform products.
-We have written our documentation in an intuitive way, but it's worth a few minutes of your time to become familiar with the documentation layout and important features of the website, such as the search, the TOC, the quick menu, and the navigation bar.
+We have written our documentation in an intuitive way, but it's worth a few minutes of your time to become familiar with the documentation layout and important features of the website, such as:

-The documentation is written and organized as self-contained topicsTopic-based authoring is a modular approach to content creation where content is structured around topics that can be mixed and reused in different contexts. designed to minimize repetition across pages and ensure there's a single source of truth for every concept and feature.
+We use topicsTopic-based authoring is a modular approach to content creation where content is structured around topics that can be mixed and reused in different contexts. to write and organize our documentation.
+Each topic is a self-contained article describing a particular concept or a procedure that can stand on its own and give enough information to a reader as well as provide links to another related topic to provide a learning path.
+A topic is designed to minimize repetition across pages and ensure there's a single source of truth for every concept and feature.